reserve-protocol/protocol/docs/collateral.md

 This is typically a token that is interesting to hold because it allows the accumulation of ever-increasing amounts of some other more-fundamental unit, called the reference unit.
 It's also possible for collateral to be non-appreciating, in which case it may still make sense to hold the collateral either because it allows the claiming of rewards over time, or simply because the protocol strongly requires stability (usually, short-term).

 Note that a value denoted `{tok}` is a number of "whole tokens" with 18 decimals.
 So even though DAI has 18 decimals and USDC has 6 decimals, $1 in either token would be 1e18 when working with `uint192` values with the unit `{tok}`.
-For context on our approach for handling decimal-fixed-point, see  [docs/solidity-style.md#The-Fix-Library](solidity-style.md#The-Fix-Library).
+For context on our approach for handling decimal-fixed-point, see [The Fix Library](solidity-style.md#The-Fix-Library).

 ### Reference unit `{ref}` ###

-The _reference unit_, `{ref}`, is the measure of value that the protocol computes revneue against.
+The _reference unit_, `{ref}`, is the measure of value that the protocol computes revenue against.
 When the exchange rate `refPerTok()` rises, the protocol keeps a constant amount of `{ref}` as backing, and sells the rest of the token it holds as revenue.

 There's room for flexibility and creativity in the choice of a Collateral's reference unit.
 The chief constraints are: